ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/01-binary-search-trees.md

 - If the node is empty, return a node node with value $x$.
 - Compare $x$ with the node value:
     - If they are equal, return the node as it is.
-    - Otherwise, reassign the left or right child (depending on $x$ is smaller or larger) with the result of adding $x$ to it.
+    - Otherwise, reassign the left or right child (depending on if $x$ is smaller or larger) with the result of adding $x$ to it.
 :::